-City Country Genera l Information

-Stavanger Sector Mobility & Transport

-Norway Triangulum Yes

-Description

-Included buying t installations and train he bus through public tenderin g, operation and maintena 3 buses, each 12m long we ere bought through Triangulum.

-USP /Highlight

-Electric buses introduc s.
-Design competition organ eness about the E-bus. nized in the Municipality school

-Project Scale City Level Planning Time 0.5 - 1 years
+Planning Time 0.5 - 1 years

-Development Type Upgrading Implementation Time < 2 years
+Implementation Time < 2 years

-- 60, nalized through an open design

-Idents from county council run

-Participation Model Active participation schools participated , The bus with this design was
+The bus design was finalize competition where studen schools participated.
+The ts from county council run bus with this design was

-rated in public.

-Stakeh older Analysis

-0 Kolumbus (owned by Kolumbus (owned by
+Stakeholder Analysis Owner Kolumbus (owned by Rogaland) Implementer Kolumbus (owned by Rogaland) Customer Citizens Service Provider Norgesbuss

-Owner Rogaland) Implementer Rogaland)

-Customer Citizens Service Provider Norgesbuss

-ration of UseCase

-Legal Norwegian National Transportation Plan states all City buses have to be emission free by 2025; Decision from Stavanger County council that the buses on BRTS operating from 2021-22 will be battery electric.
-Geographical

-Infrastructural Uses existing inner-city roads dedicated to public transport (and electric vehicles) Social

-Financial Existing agreement between local, regional and state authorities on how to finance transportation infrastructure; VAT waiver on battery electric buses (VAT : 25%); Electricity in Norway comparatively cheap.
-Partners
+Suppor ting Factors Legal Norwegian National Transportation Plan states all City buses have to be emission free by 2025; Decision from Stavanger County council that the buses on BRTS operating from 2021-22 will be battery electric.
+Geographical Infrastructural Uses existing inner-city roads dedicated to public transport (and electric vehicles) Social Financial Existing agreement between local, regional and state authorities on how to finance transportation infrastructure; VAT waiver on battery electric buses (VAT: 25%); Electricity in Norway comparatively cheap.
+Partners Other